cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/google_colab_exercise.md

 draft: false
 weight: 6
 description: >
-  Introduction to Deep Learning
+  MNIST Classification on Google Colab
 ---

-# MNIST Classification
+# MNIST Classification on Google Colab

 In this lesson we discuss in how to create a simple IPython Notebook to solve